 10.5 The local transportation network is important for the day to day access requirements for people in Stafford Borough.
-With the scale of development that is proposed in the Plan for Stafford Borough, including the Western Access Improvements scheme, the Northern Access Improvements and the Eastern Access Improvements Distributor Road at Stafford, highway construction and access improvement will be necessary to cope with the proposed growth increases, some of which will also encourage the increased usage of more sustainable forms of transportation.
-(AM81) The Council considers that the route from St Thomas' Lane to the junction with Baswich Lane and Cornwall Drive will need to be improved within the Plan period as part of the Eastern Access Improvements.
-Evidence suggests that there are significant transport benefits for these improvements.
-The route is identified on the Stafford Area Inset Map; it will be delivered subject to available resources, further assessment work and a fully designed cost effective scheme.
-Staffordshire Council council currently identify a number of protected routes within Stafford Borough as shown on the Policies Map.
-(MM61)
+With the scale of development that is proposed in the Plan for Stafford Borough, including the Western Access Improvement scheme, the Northern Access Improvement scheme and the Eastern Distributor Road at Stafford, highway construction and access improvement will be necessary to cope with the proposed growth increases, some of which will also encourage the increased usage of more sustainable forms of transportation.
+Staffordshire County Council currently identify a number of protected routes within Stafford Borough as shown on the Policies Map.

 10.6 Development that would generate large levels of traffic should have good access links to the main transportation networks in the Borough to avoid long distance trips that would potentially increase the overall levels of congestion on the road network.
 Furthermore, it is also critical for safety reasons that new developments do not generate increased usage of heavy goods vehicles along roads which are unequipped for such traffic.
-New development should be sustainable and be able to demonstrate that any impact on the network can be sufficiently accommodated, as demonstrated by evidence based testing.
-(MM62)